-- To prevent end users from overwriting xlwings.conf, you'll need to make sure that the file is owned by the Administrator while giving end users read-only permissions. - Add the following settings while replacing the PERMISSION\CHECK\URL and PERMISSION\CHECK\METHOD (POST or GET) with the appropriate value for your case:
+- To prevent end users from overwriting xlwings.conf, you'll need to make sure that the file is owned by the Administrator while giving end users read-only permissions. - Add the following settings while replacing the PERMISSION_CHECK_URL and PERMISSION_CHECK_METHOD (POST or GET) with the appropriate value for your case.
+PERMISSION_CHECK_AUTHORIZATION is an optional setting that allows you to send a token with POST requests via the Authorization header: